 The program offers three degrees: an accredited professional Master of Landscape Architecture degree, and post-professional Master of Arts in Landscape Architecture and the Master of Science in Landscape Architecture degrees.

-Discover us on Facebook to learn more about the Grad Program at UTK and the profession.
+Discover us on Facebook to learn more about landscape architecture at UTK.

 Professional Degree: MLA I